 The Law Library now provides access to Wolters Kluwer Online Study Aids Library.
 This collection provides on-campus or off-campus access (with a current Loyola Law ID and Password) to hundreds of study aids including Examples & Explanations and the complete Emanuel Law Outline and Crunchtime series.
 The collection now includes audio and video material.
 For a brief introduction to and overview of the Wolters Kluwer Online Study Aids Library, click here.

-CALI, the Center for Computer Assisted Legal Instruction, offers more than 900 computer-based interactive tutorials that cover narrow topics in the law.
+CALI, the Center for Computer Assisted Legal Instruction, offers more than 1000 computer-based interactive tutorials that cover narrow topics in the law.
 CALI lessons are organized by subject and lesson, and cover most law school courses.
-Many students like CALI lessons as a study tool because they are guided and because provide immediate feedback.
+There are more than 40 CALI lessons just on different aspects of civil procedure, for example.
+Many students like CALI lessons as a study tool because they are guided and because they provide immediate feedback.

 In addition, under the lesson topic of Legal Concepts and Skills, there a number of lessons and podcasts on success in law school and improving exam performance.

 CALI lessons are available on the CALI website, http://www.cali.org/lesson.
 Students must register to access CALI lessons.
 The CALI code to register was distributed to first year Loyola Law students at the beginning of the first semester.
-If you lost your CALI registration code, please visit the Law Library for a replacement.
+If you lost your CALI registration code, please visit the Law Library or email the reference staff at email@example.com for a replacement.